 So, if nothing that you have heard before works, what will work?
 The best strategies for mastering the job weakness interview question apply equally to all positions, in all industries, and with all types of interviewers.

 You want to slant your answer according to specific information that you find out about the company in question through research ahead of time.
-You should be researching every company that invites you in for an interview anyway, so this is just something that can be looked for along the way.
-You are looking for specific information about how the company works that will enable you to answer this question to their liking.
+Research every company that invites you in for an interview anyway, so this is just something that can be looked for along the way.
+Look for specific information about how the company works that will enable you to answer this question to their liking.

 For example, a company that tends to be extremely democratic in policy and operation might like the fact that you had a difficult time adjusting to the lack of structure in a previous job opportunity.